Language & Literacy: Language

 USE refers to how we apply language.

 "The brain does not prefer one language or mode over the other.
-What matters most is that children that are deaf and hard of hearing have complete access a language rich environment that is fully accessible.
-When choosing how to communicate with you child pick what work best for your child and your family.
+What matters most is that children who are deaf or hard of hearing have full access to a language-rich, fully accessible environment.
+When choosing how to communicate with your child, pick what works best for your child and your family.
 You don’t have to pick on language or mode.
 And if what you picked isn’t working, try something new.
 Just talk, or sign, to your child.
 It will make all the difference."

 Receptive Language and Expressive Language